Machacasauro/Azure-AZ-104-Project/README.md

 o	For example, deploy a web server VM in the WebApp subnet, a database server in the Database subnet, and an admin server in the Admin subnet.
 	*Example Code (Azure CLI):

-az vm create --resource-group MyResourceGroup --name WebServer --image UbuntuLTS --admin-username azureuser --generate-ssh-keys --vnet-name MyVNet --subnet WebAppSubnet
+git az vm create --resource-group MyResourceGroup --name WebServer --image UbuntuLTS --admin-username azureuser --generate-ssh-keys --vnet-name MyVNet --subnet WebAppSubnet

 5. Network Security Groups (NSGs):
 	Create NSGs for each subnet: